Ravi123sv/Ravi123sv/README.md

 > _"Don’t wait to be ready.
 Start building.
 You’ll get ready while doing."_

 ### 🌟 Daily Fact
-> _The people of France eat more cheese than any other country in the world._
+> _The giant squid has the largest eyes in the world. _